|

 not sailors.
 My new assignment was considered good duty, one year ashore

-and six months overseas, and I enjoyed Coronado but I missed the "real
+and six months overseas, and I enjoyed Coronado but I missed the

-Seventh Fleet flag ship, the USS Paul
+board the Seventh Fleet flag ship, the USS

-Revere, where we spent most of the time.
+Paul Revere, where we spent most of the time.
 On a temporary

 exercise on the U.S.S.
-Tripoli I met up again with Henry W. Tucker
+Tripoli I met up again with Henry W. Tucker shipmate

-shipmate and fellow CIC crewmember OS3
+and fellow CIC crewmember OS3

 Richard Menegay.
-I was on phone watch duty in Yokosuka, Japan when they piped
+I was on phone watch duty in Yokosuka,

-Nixon’s resignation speech over the P.A..
-Can’t say I was
+Japan when they piped Nixon’s resignation speech over the P.A..

 I made OS3 a few months later, one year after I left